 By Frank W. Blackmar in 1912

-During the summer and fall of 1855, excitement ran high in Kansas on account of the struggle between the Free-State and pro-slavery parties.
-Several events occurred which made strife between men of opposing political interests more bitter.
-Charles W. Dow, a Free-State man, was shot by Franklin N. Coleman, a pro-slavery leader of Hickory Point in a dispute over a claim.
-This occurred on November 21, 1855, and was the beginning of a series of difficulties which led to the Wakarusa War.
+During the summer and fall of 1855, excitement ran high in Kansas because of the struggle between the Free-State and pro-slavery parties.
+Several events made strife between men of opposing political interests more bitter.
+Charles W. Dow, a Free-State man, was shot by Franklin N. Coleman, a pro-slavery leader of Hickory Point, in a dispute over a claim.
+This occurred on November 21, 1855, and was the beginning of a series of difficulties that led to the Wakarusa War.
 The culminating event was the rescue by Free-State men of Jacob Branson, with whom Dow had lived, after his arrest by Samuel J. Jones, sheriff of Douglas County.
-Jones at once started for Franklin with his posse, and sent a dispatch to his father-in-law, Colonel Boone, at Westport (now Kansas City), Missouri, asking for aid to recapture Branson.
+Jones started for Franklin with his posse and sent a dispatch to his father-in-law, Colonel Boone, at Westport (now Kansas City), Missouri, asking for aid to recapture Branson.

-Word was also sent to Governor Wilson Shannon at Shawnee Mission, Kansas for 3,000 men to put down the rebellion at Lawrence.
-There are people who believe that the whole affair was planned as a trap to catch the Free-State men and to serve as an excuse for the destruction of Lawrence.
+Word was sent to Governor Wilson Shannon at Shawnee Mission, Kansas, for 3,000 men to put down the rebellion at Lawrence.
+Some people believed that the whole affair was planned as a trap to catch the Free-State men and serve as an excuse for the destruction of Lawrence.

-Without ascertaining the actual condition of affairs, the governor issued a proclamation calling out the militia of Kansas — which really meant the ruffians of Missouri — to put down the rebellion at Lawrence.
+Without ascertaining the actual condition of affairs, the governor issued a proclamation calling out the militia of Kansas — which meant the ruffians of Missouri — to put down the rebellion at Lawrence.
 The people of Missouri were ready and were not long in responding to the call.
-Holloway, in his History of Kansas, says, “For two or three counties back from the western line of Missouri, troops were sent fully equipped and expecting to fight.”
-In three days some 1,500 had rushed across the border and were confronting Lawrence.
+In his History of Kansas, Holloway says, “For two or three counties back from the western line of Missouri, troops were sent fully equipped and expecting to fight.”
+In three days, some 1,500 had rushed across the border and confronted Lawrence.
 Said Governor Shannon: “Missouri sent not only her young men, but her gray-haired citizens were there.
 The man of seventy winters stood shoulder to shoulder with the youth of sixteen.
-There were volunteers in that camp and with them were not only their sons but their grandsons to join in the fray.”
-The main camp of the besiegers was near Franklin, about three miles southeast of Lawrence, and the other wing was in position near Lecompton, under command of Strickler and Richardson.
+There were volunteers in that camp, and with them were not only their sons but their grandsons to join in the fray.”
+The main camp of the besiegers was near Franklin, about three miles southeast of Lawrence, and the other wing was in position near Lecompton, under the command of Strickler and Richardson.

 It was circular, made of hewn timber, against which an earth embankment was thrown up about 5 feet high and 4 feet wide at the top while surrounding it was a deep entrenchment.
-It was designed as a retreat for the women and children in case of an attack.
-The second line of works was on Massachusetts Street, consisting of three rude forts in a line across Vermont, Massachusetts and Rhode Island Streets coinciding to that of Henry Street.
+It was designed as a retreat for women and children in case of an attack.
+The second line of works was on Massachusetts Street, consisting of three rude forts in a line across Vermont, Massachusetts, and Rhode Island Streets coinciding with Henry Street.

-The siege was really commenced on Saturday, December 1st and lasted about a week.
+The siege commenced on Saturday, December 1st, and lasted about a week.
 The forces on both sides were prepared for war.
-The defenders spent much time in drilling and strengthening their position, while the invaders waited for the command of Sheriff Jones to move upon Lawrence.
+The defenders spent much time drilling and strengthening their position while the invaders waited for the command of Sheriff Samuel Jones to move upon Lawrence.

 The Sharps rifles that had been shipped to Lawrence from New England became of immense value at this time, as the fear of them kept the enemy from a sudden attack.
 Blackmar, in his Life of Charles Robinson, says: “It was a strange spectacle, almost a comedy had it not been so near a tragedy, and in any case was certainly a travesty on free government, for the United States Senator Atchison to be commanding this singular horde, while Governor Shannon was hurrying other commands to the scene of war.
 There was no excuse for it all.
 The rescuers of Branson had left the town, and there was not a day in which Jones might not go through Lawrence unmolested in doing his duty.
-He actually did go to the town and return without being disturbed.
-Governor Shannon became alarmed first for the safety of the attacking Missourians, and second for the safety of Lawrence.
+He did go to the town and returned without being disturbed.
+Governor Shannon became alarmed about the attacking Missourians’ and Lawrence’s safety.
 He sent to Colonel Sumner, at Leavenworth, for United States troops, but Sumner would not come without orders from “Washington.”

-From the surrounding towns, Lawrence continued to receive reinforcements, who were usually surprised to find that the inhabitants were strictly on the defensive instead of the aggressive as reported by the pro-slavery men.
+Lawrence continued to receive reinforcements from the surrounding towns, who were usually surprised to find that the inhabitants were strictly on the defensive instead of the aggressive, as reported by the pro-slavery men.
 Finally, the citizens sent a delegation to the governor to acquaint him with the true situation.
-Being incredulous, he was persuaded to go to Lawrence to see for himself, and upon his arrival was amazed at the situation.
-The besiegers and besieged were brought into conference by him.
-The governor, Colonel Boone, of Westport, Missouri, Colonel Kearney, of Independence.
-Missouri, and General Strickler, of Kansas, were duly conducted to Lawrence and to the rooms of the committee of safety in the Free-State Hotel.
-Dr. Robinson and Colonel Lane conducted the negotiations on the part of the Free-State men, as members of the committee of safety, and after both sides of the question had been discussed, the governor suggested that a treaty be drawn up and signed by the leaders, which was done.
-Blackmar, in his Life of Charles Robinson, says “it was an excellent way out of a dilemma, but here was another scene in the drama of spectacular government; the town of Lawrence in rebellion, treating with the Kansas militia, the latter commanded by officers living in Missouri.”
+Being incredulous, he was persuaded to go to Lawrence to see for himself and, upon his arrival, was amazed at the situation.
+The besiegers and besieged were brought into the conference by him.
+The governor, Colonel Boone of Westport, Missouri, Colonel Kearney of Independence, Missouri, and General Strickler, of Kansas were duly conducted to Lawrence and the rooms of the committee of safety in the Free-State Hotel.
+Dr. Robinson and Colonel Lane conducted the negotiations on the part of the Free-State men as members of the committee of safety.
+After both sides of the question had been discussed, the governor suggested that a treaty be drawn up and signed by the leaders, which was done.
+Blackmar, in his Life of Charles Robinson, says, “it was an excellent way out of a dilemma, but here was another scene in the drama of spectacular government; the town of Lawrence in rebellion, treating with the Kansas militia, the latter commanded by officers living in Missouri.”

-The goodwill of the people of Lawrence and their genuine desire to settle the war was shown by the treaty.
-After it was signed, Robinson and Lane accompanied the governor to the camp of the militia, where Governor Shannon persuaded them to accept the treaty and withdraw.
+The treaty showed the goodwill of the people of Lawrence and their genuine desire to settle the war.
+After it was signed, Robinson and Lane accompanied the governor to the militia camp, where Governor Shannon persuaded them to accept the treaty and withdraw.
 This was not easily accomplished, but the Missourians finally started for home.